FrancisBanville/ms_interpreting_probabilities/README.md

 network analogs of the species pool, where local webs originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb (@Saravia2022Ecological).
-Without clear documentation, it can be challenging to know if published probabilistic webs describe local or regional interactions (@tbl:prob provides examples of studies employing both types of probabilistic networks), or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions analogous to interaction strengths).
+Without clear documentation, it can be challenging to know if published probabilistic interaction webs describe local or regional interactions (@tbl:prob provides examples of studies employing both types of probabilistic interaction networks), or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions analogous to interaction strengths).
 When probabilistic regional interactions are used and interpreted incorrectly as local interactions (and conversely), this may generate misleading findings during data analysis.
-We believe that a better understanding of the differences, similarities, and interconnections between these two probabilistic representations of ecological webs would alleviate interpretation errors (e.g., when studying network-area relationships) and facilitate a more adequate utilization of interaction data.
+We believe that a better understanding of the differences, similarities, and interconnections between these two probabilistic representations of ecological interactions would alleviate interpretation errors (e.g., when studying network-area relationships) and facilitate a more adequate utilization of interaction data.

 ## Pairwise interactions: the building blocks of ecological networks